yamatt/blog/content/blog/agile-architecture-and-security.md

 That is until someone decides that the architectural changes are less expensive than building the next feature

 What I find interesting though is that taking time away to focus on architectural technical debt looks like the legacy gate-keeping policies of last generation IT security delivery, reminding me of the security architects lament "you should have come to us sooner".
-So this overlooks that architecture, much like security is an on-going and continuous process and should be possible to take over at any stage of the process.
+This overlooks that architecture, much like security, is an on-going and continuous process and should be treated as something that can take over at any stage of the delivery.

 This doesn't mean you don't have to do architecture up-front, but instead building with tooling that makes architectural changes easier.